felippeximenes/polaroid-store/README.md

 # 📷 Polaroid Store — UI Study Project

-> A study project: rebuilding an electronics e-commerce landing page in React, based on an existing design reference.
+> A study project: rebuilding an electronics e-commerce landing page in React, based on an existing design reference!

 ---